 The fact is raising animals for food produces more greenhouse gas than all the cars, planes, and other forms of transportation combined.
 According to the Food and Agriculture Organization of the United Nations, carbon dioxide emissions from raising farmed animals make up about 15 percent of global human-induced emissions, with beef and milk production as the leading culprits.

 There is no question that climate change is real, and there is no question that raising animals for food is terrible for the planet.
-Join the millions of people helping protect farmed animals and the planet by switching to a vegan diet.
+Join the millions of people helping protect farmed animals and the planet by eating more plant-based foods.